 We covered the Money Binder in Dough Roller podcast 207.
 It’s a binder designed to give someone (such as your spouse) everything they would need to handle your finances should you be unable to do so.
 In this case, you could help your parents build a binder that will help them, and you, when the time comes.
 Dropbox is an ideal place to store a money binder, but there are other options.

 7. Online credit score services

-You can help your parents request their credit reports once a year to monitor for identify theft.
-Even more effective is the use of online continuous-monitoring companies such as Credit Sesame.
-These tools will show you if new accounts are opened with your parents’ social security numbers, changes occur to their credit scores, or their spending patterns alter.
+You can help your parents request their credit reports once a year to monitor for identity theft.
+Even more effective is the use of online continuous-monitoring companies such as Experian.
+These tools will show you if new accounts are opened with your parent’s social security numbers, changes occur to their credit scores, or their spending patterns alter.
 There’s no need to disclose online banking credentials in order to see this information.

 Also Read: Best Credit Cards for Seniors and Retirees